ikikara/AIB_Mini_Project-2nd_Degree_Equation_Solver/README.md

 #### Main Languages:
 ![](https://img.shields.io/badge/Visual_Basic-333333?style=flat&logo=VisualStudio&logoColor=8332E1)

-## Technologies Used:
+## Technologies used:
 1. IDE
     - [Visual Studio 2019](https://visualstudio.microsoft.com/vs/)

 ## To run this project:
 You have two ways to run this project:
-1. Simply run the file Equaçoes2grau.exe by clicking it.
+1. Download on folder "bin" and simply run the file Equaçoes2grau.exe by clicking it.
 <br> Or <br>
 2. Download the folder "visual_studio_2019_folder" on this repository, open the folder "Equaçoes2grau" (that is inside of the first folder refered) and open the file "Equaçoes2grau.sln" with Visual Studio 2019.